 The space is quite small and almost always crowded.
 As you enter, take a little numbered ticket and wait till it’s called.
 The line moves fast, so while you are waiting make sure to figure out your order or you’ll be faced with half a dozen questions at the counter (which was exactly what happened to me the first time around).

-There’s no seating inside, so you’ll have to enjoy your bagel on a park bench or on-the-go.
+There’s no seating inside, so you’ll have to enjoy your bagel on a bench just outside the shop or on-the-go.
 If you do want to sit down, there’s a Russ & Daughters cafe, also located in the Lower East Side, but it’s definitely pricier than just grabbing a bagel at the shop.
-A classic bagel with cream cheese and smoked salmon is 11$, and a bagel with smoked tuna with horseradish cream is 9$.

-Tourist attractions nearby: the Tenement Museum, Museum of Chinese in America, Chinatown (granted there are plenty of cheap places to eat in Chinatown, too, but it’s not a long walk), Museum at Eldridge Street, Essex Market.
+The Tenement Museum, Museum of Chinese in America, Chinatown, Museum at Eldridge Street, Essex Market.

 Zabar’s